Putnam's health-care analysts and portfolio managers offer their outlooks and perspectives on key aspects of the COVID-19 pandemic.

 - Neutralizing antibodies have the potential to significantly reduce mortality rates, and we expect to see initial clinical trials data over the summer.

 - The quantity of available tests is growing, and companies are ramping up capacity.

 We believe neutralizing antibodies have the potential to significantly reduce mortality rates.
-In our view, one company is in the lead for developing an effective treatment by manufacturing select neutralizing antibodies from recovered COVID-19 patients.
+In my view, Regeneron Pharmaceuticals is in the lead for developing an effective treatment by manufacturing select neutralizing antibodies from recovered COVID-19 patients.
 The company plans to begin clinical trials in June, and we expect to see initial data over the summer.

 The supply/demand challengeThese therapies could reduce mortality and the severity of the disease, allowing patients to leave hospitals sooner.
 However, because they cannot be administered in an outpatient setting, or at sufficient scale, hospitals will continue to be burdened with COVID-19 caseloads.
 In the short term, there is still a mismatch of supply and demand, and equipment shortages continue to be a challenge.

 Testing: The big challenge is logisticsThe science of creating tests for COVID-19 is not nearly as complex or difficult as developing a vaccine.
 The technology and capacity to develop tests is in place, but the bigger hurdle today is getting a system in place to conduct mass testing.
 We do not yet have a central organization directing these efforts, but several effective tests are approved and should become available for everyone who needs them.